modernish/modernish/README.md

   *applies to the modernish `toupper` and `tolower` functions* and not to your shell or any external command in particular.
-* *`WRN_NOSIGPIPE`*: Modernish has detected that the process that launched the current program has set `SIGPIPE` to ignore, an irreversible condition that is in turn inherited by any process started by the current shell, and their subprocesses, and so on.
+* *`WRN_NOSIGPIPE`*: Modernish has detected that the process that launched the current program has set SIGPIPE to ignore, an irreversible condition that is in turn inherited by any process started by the current shell, and their subprocesses, and so on.
 This makes it impossible to detect [`$SIGPIPESTATUS`](#user-content-modernish-system-constants);
   it is set to the special
   value 99999 which is impossible as an exit status.
-But it also makes it irrelevant what that status is, because neither the current shell nor any process it spawns is now capable of receiving `SIGPIPE`.
+But it also makes it irrelevant what that status is, because neither the current shell nor any process it spawns is now capable of receiving SIGPIPE.
 The [`-P` option to `harden`](#hardening-while-allowing-for-broken-pipes) is also rendered irrelevant.
-Note that a command such as `yes | head -n 10` now never ends; the only way `yes` would ever stop trying to write lines is by receiving `SIGPIPE` from `head`, which is being ignored.
+Note that a command such as `yes | head -n 10` now never ends; the only way `yes` would ever stop trying to write lines is by receiving SIGPIPE from `head`, which is being ignored.
   Programs that use commands in this fashion should check `if thisshellhas WRN_NOSIGPIPE` and either employ workarounds or refuse to run if so.